 What do they offer?

 YouTube TV is a cable-TV replacement service, supplying a mix of broadcast networks, cable-TV channels and live news.
 YouTube Premium is an optimized version of the video site that is ad-free and features exclusive content made by popular YouTubers.
+Check out our guide to the YouTube TV channels and other important facets of the service.

 You might not need to pay for YouTube Premium for the latter, dubbed YouTube Originals, in the future.
 A Hollywood Reporter story claims that "a source with direct knowledge of the company's plans" claims that YouTube's changing its focus from paid subscription-supported content to ad-supported content, starting in 2020.
 The report ties this to YouTube Originals not reaching a large enough audience.